 Library materials may be checked out using Providence student ID.
 Electronic access is available both on campus and remotely.
 The reference room and circulation desk can be found on the second floor of Witherspoon Hall, while the stacks can be found in the basement of Witherspoon Hall.
 Special hours may be set for final exam weeks, breaks, holidays, and vacations.
 Regular hours are as follows:

-Monday to Thursday: 8:45 a.m. to Midnight
+Monday to Thursday: 8am. to 9pm.